School mobility plans - "Better to school"

 Planned planning and implementation period

-The project started in September and October 2025 at the respective schools.
-The school mobility plans are scheduled for completion in fall 2026.
+The project began in September and October 2025 at the respective schools.
+The school mobility plans are scheduled to be completed in the fall of 2026.

 Expected costs